 The use of silk fibroin as a carrier material for bioactive molecules and therapeutic agents has been extensively investigated.
 Silk matrices can encapsulate small molecule drugs, biologics, growth factors, and nucleic acids, and can be engineered to release their cargo in a sustained, controlled fashion over timescales ranging from days to several months.
 The degradation rate of silk and consequently the release kinetics of encapsulated drugs are tunable through control of the β-sheet crystallinity of the fibroin polymer, achieved through water annealing, methanol treatment, or shear-induced processing (Numata & Kaplan, 2010).
 The chemical versatility of silk fibroin, attributable to the reactive side chains of tyrosine, serine, and amine-bearing residues that can be functionalised through aqueous-compatible chemistry, enables the conjugation of targeting ligands, imaging probes, and bioactive peptides to the fibroin backbone without the use of organic solvents incompatible with biologics (Murphy & Kaplan, 2009).

 Silk microspheres and nanoparticles have been developed for parenteral delivery of chemotherapeutic drugs, antimicrobial peptides, and vaccine antigens, offering the advantages of tunable degradation, protection of labile payloads from enzymatic degradation, and release profiles superior to many synthetic polymers.
-The regulatory history of silk fibroin as a biocompatible material — including its long-standing use as a suture material with established clinical safety — provides a favourable backdrop for regulatory approval of silk-based delivery devices (Murphy & Kaplan, 2009).
+The regulatory history of silk fibroin as a biocompatible material, including its long-standing use as a suture material with established clinical safety, provides a favourable backdrop for regulatory approval of silk-based delivery devices (Murphy & Kaplan, 2009).

 9.3 Spider Silk Production in Transgenic Silkworms